UofTJoonsungPark/Group-261/README.md

-## Google Task API Integration ##
+## LGoodDatePicker API ##

-To efficiently implement task and event management, TimeForge integrates with the Google Task API.
-This integration enhances the application's functionality and provides users with a seamless experience.
+TimeForge utilizes the LGoodDatePicker API to enhance its date and time management features.
+LGoodDatePicker provides an easy-to-use and customizable solution for implementing date and time pickers within the application.
+This integration enables users to efficiently manage tasks and events by seamlessly selecting and manipulating dates and times.
+The integration of LGoodDatePicker into TimeForge is seamless, ensuring a smooth user experience.
+Users can access the date and time pickers when creating or modifying tasks and events, making the scheduling process intuitive and efficient.